cseanburns/systems-librarianship/src/6c-install-koha.md

 The default port for HTTP is 80, and the default port for HTTPS (encrypted) is 443.
 Since we do not have encryption enabled, this means we will only use port 80, but the staff interface will be identified by port 8080.
+This HTTP-only setup is for short-lived lab use; in any long-term deployment, protect staff traffic with HTTPS.

 > How does a server know where to send internet traffic?
 > Internet data is *packaged* in many forms.
 > One of the most common forms are TCP packets.
 > These packets contain *header* information that names the source IP, destination IP, source port, and destination port.
-> When TCP packets arrive at a destination server,the operating system inspects the packet header for the port number.
+> When TCP packets arrive at a destination server, the operating system inspects the packet header for the port number.
 > The OS looks up the port number in a table that contains a mapping of ports to applications.
 > When the OS makes the match, it sends the TCP packets to the application.
 > In its default setup, the Apache2 web server handles traffic on port 80.